Cheesy Stuffed Poblanos with Ground Turkey (Video)

-I love the spicy ground turkey filling in these Cheesy Stuffed Poblanos with Ground Turkey, and this tasty recipe is low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet friendly!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+I love the spicy ground turkey filling in these Cheesy Stuffed Poblanos with Ground Turkey, and this tasty recipe is low-carb, Keto, low-glycemic, and gluten-free!
+Use Pepper Recipes to find more recipes like this one.

 But I’m going to brag a little bit here and say that this new recipe for Cheesy Stuffed Poblanos with Ground Turkey is the biggest WOW of all the poblano chile recipes I’ve made so far!

 It took some effort to make that happen though.
 This recipe was inspired by Poblanos Stuffed with Cheddar and Chicken from Fine Cooking Magazine, and that recipe sounded tasty if you didn’t mind roasting and peeling the chiles and wanted a stuffing that used rice.
 But when I set out to make an easier low-carb stuffed poblano with ground turkey I experimented with different options with both Jake and Kara, and also made them once myself before I had a version I was happy with.

 Our keeper recipe for Cheesy Stuffed Poblanos with Ground Turkey simmers the ground turkey with green chile enchilada sauce and spices to get the turkey infused with amazing flavor; then a touch of lime juice, chopped poblano, sliced green onion, and grated mozzarella is stirred into the turkey mixture and it’s stuffed inside poblano halves that have been softened in the microwave.
 After the turkey filling is piled into the poblano shell, each one is topped with a little more mozzarella and they’re baked until the filling is bubbling hot and the cheese is melted and browned.